ShristiDasBiswas/ShristiDasBiswas.github.io/_pages/about.md

 - **Continual Adaptation of generative models** – scalable lifelong learning in LLMs. - **Compressed video understanding** – compute-efficient dual-stream architectures for efficient video processing.
 - **Controllable and creative content creation** – inference-time exemplar-based image editing without retraining for the refererence image-following objective.

-My work is motivated by the intersection of **trustworthy AI**, **efficient generative modeling**, **continual capability improvement**, and **foundation model alignment**.
-I focus on building **training-free mathematical frameworks** that require **no finetuning, no additional data, and no architectural changes**.
-Previously, I worked as an **Applied Science Intern at Amazon AWS and Amazon Fashion** working on adaptive multi-agent LLM routing, and creative imagery generation for producing lifestyle content.
+My work is motivated by the intersection of **Trustworthy AI**, **Efficient Generative Modeling**, **Continual Capability Improvement**, and **Foundation Model Alignment**.
+I focus on building **training-free mathematical frameworks** that enumerate and help understand knowledge inside generative image and language models.

+Previously, I worked as an **Applied Science Intern at Amazon AWS** and **Amazon Fashion**, working on Adaptive Multi-agent LLM Routing, and Creative Diffusion-Based Imagery Generation for Producing Lifestyle Content.

-I have also served as a peer reviewer for **NeurIPS, ICCV, CVPR, ICLR, AAAI, WACV**, and **AAAI**, where I serve in the **Program Committee**. --- ### Research Interests **Diffusion models · Model editing · Concept unlearning · Trustworthy ML · Generative compression · Continual learning · Efficient foundation models**
+I have serve as a peer reviewer for **NeurIPS, ICCV, CVPR, ICLR, AAAI, WACV**, and **AAAI**, where I also serve in the **Program Committee**.

+*Research Interests*
+**Diffusion models · Model editing · Concept unlearning · Trustworthy ML · Generative compression · Continual learning · Efficient foundation models**